Alex Popović: Sydney FC

-In September 2024, Popovic joined Sydney FC ahead of the 2024–25 A-League season on a loan deal until January.
-After impressing during his loan spell, he joined Sydney FC on a permanent basis, signing a three-and-a-half-year contract, after Sydney agreed a fee with Gwangju.
+On 18 September 2024, Popović joined Sydney FC ahead of the 2024–25 A-League season on a loan deal until January.
+His debut for the club came the next day in a 5–0 win over Hong Kong Premier League side Eastern in the AFC Champions League Two.
+After impressing during his loan spell, he joined the Sky Blues on a permanent basis, signing a three-and-a-half-year contract, after Sydney agreed to terms with Gwangju.

+On 17 February 2026, Popović scored his first goal for the club in a 1–1 draw with Auckland FC.

 International career

 Popović was named in Tony Vidmar's Olyroos squad for a pair of friendly matches against Qatar and Saudi Arabia in November 2023.
-The squad included goalkeeper teammate Steven Hall.